fatmakhadidja/duaa-app/README.md

 PS :
 - the code for the pages of the mobile application can be found in the lib directory.
-- a video that demonstrates the functionality of the app can be found in the assets directory.
+- a video that demonstrates the functionality of the application can be found in the assets directory.
+- the apk of the mobile application can be found in this drive : https://drive.google.com/drive/folders/1nvL9X5_FF64qPdTNQIIKsrEGCepRY_Lb?usp=drive_link

 First page :
 - When the user first enters the application he will encounter a simple page containing the name and the logo of the mobile application :